akeneo/onboarder-helpcenter/README.md

 Once you merge a PR into the `master` branch, it is automatically deployed on the staging server.
 You have nothing to do.

-You can check that your changes has been correctly applied, then if everything went as expected you can
+You can check that your changes has been correctly applied, then if everything went as expected you approve and deploy on production server.

 ### Manual